CmrCrabs/NEA/paperwork.typ

 \

 ==== GGX Distribution @CC-BRDF
-The distribution function used in the BRDF.
+The distribution function used in the BRDF to model the proportion of microfacet normals aligned with the halfway vector.
 This is an improvement over the beckmann distribution due to the graph never reaching 0 and only tapering off at the extremes.
   $ D_"GGX" = (alpha ^2) / (pi ( (alpha^2 - 1)cos^2 theta_h + 1)^2) $
 where
   - $alpha = "roughness" ^2$